gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 in or cannot be accomplished by using annotations alone.
 Do not be alarmed.
 This behavior is to be expected.</p>
 <p>For example, another case where you need Java or XML configuration is
-when configuring [vmware-gemfire-short-name] WAN components, which currently do not have any annotation configuration support.
+when configuring GemFire WAN components, which currently do not have any annotation configuration support.
 However, defining and registering WAN components requires only using the
 <code>org.springframework.data.gemfire.wan.GatewayReceiverFactoryBean</code>